lokachop/love2d-egpdesigner/README.md

 this requires love2d (https://love2d.org/)
+# love2d-egpdesigner
+## a helper program that allows you to draw polygons and export to [wiremod](https://github.com/wiremod/wire) EGP code

  replace background.png (in egpdesigner/res folder) to change the background while drawing (has to be 512 x 512) this tool was made by lokachop contact Lokachop#5862 if you have any issues, enjoy!

 CONTROLS:

 	space; toggle drawmode
 	w; advance 1 object forward
 	s; advance 1 object backwards (make sure to not be on object 0 or less than 0)